 We spent a good hour+ with Bruce, the owner, took pictures and left, determined that we would include their lighting in our home.
-A day trip back to Lorena, many phone calls and an exchange of pictures later, in March, 2013, Bruce delivered our sconces and chandeliers.
+A day trip back to Lorena, many phone calls and an exchange of pictures, in March, 2013 right after we moved in, Bruce delivered our sconces and chandeliers.
 (We also had him design and build one for our dining room.)
 I think that they add just the right amount of formality (They are all on dimmers.) and I got my bling.

 The bottom shelf holds a vintage bowl, soaps I bought in New Orleans, milk bath from San Diego, and a candle that was a gift from a friend.

 On my vanity, I placed my new make-up mirror – I’d always wanted one of those.
 I wrapped the string of pearls around it just for fun.

 I’ve had the vintage glass holder for Q-Tips for years.
 The mercury glass box is from Anthropologie, the Le Bain cup is from the Ballard Outlet in Atlanta, and the face cloths are from Home Goods.

 On the other side of my sink, I have hand soap in a glass pump jar that belonged to my mom.
 The Tiffany clock was a company Christmas gift when I worked in sales years ago.
 The pearl beaded box was a Christmas gift from my girls; it’s from Anthropologie.